When it comes to recycling aluminium, Every Can Counts

 By providing information materials and practical advice, Every Can Counts is a ‘one stop shop’ to help organisations increase recycling and demonstrate their commitment to sustainability.
 Developed and funded by the beverage can manufacturing and recycling industry, there are now Every Can Counts programmes operating across 12 European countries (UK, France, Austria, Hungary, Romania, Ireland, Greece, Spain, Montenegro, Serbia, Poland, Belgium).

-Maximising recycling performance by establishing successful partnerships between metals industry, local authorities, collection partners and major retail and drinks brands.
+- Recycling performance can be maximised by establishing successful partnerships between metals industry, local authorities, collection partners and major retail and drinks brands.

-The aluminium beverage can is one of the world’s most popular drinks containers.
-Europeans use up to 50 billion cans every year.
-Increasing recycling helps to save energy and resources.
+- The aluminium beverage can is one of the world’s most popular drinks containers.
+Europeans use up to 50 billion cans yearly.
+Recycling helps to save energy and resources.